 Modeshift STARS is a national schools awards scheme that has been established to recognise schools that have demonstrated excellence in supporting cycling, walking and other forms of sustainable transport.

-Our Junior Road Safety Officers, for year 6, Erin Graham and Leon Horner and year 5 Sean Coleman and Elise Baker, Woodlands pupils, staff, parents/carers and the local community are part of the Modeshift STARS.
+Our Junior Road Safety Officers, for year 4, George Woods and Roxanne Craven, year 5 Tegan Williams and Matthew and year 6 Sean Coleman and Elise Baker, Woodlands pupils, staff, parents/carers and the local community are part of the Modeshift STARS.